List of motorsports points scoring systems: NASCAR

+SuperCars

+Other scoring systems

+Table of points scoring systems for qualification or other purposes.

+Qualification or Sprint races

+Shortened races

+The FIA has introduced special points systems for shortened races for the 2022 Formula One season.
+Until then, abandoned or shortened races from 1 lap to halfway through the race received half regular points.
+Most racing series do not have any special scoring systems for this.
+For example in IndyCar, a race must be driven at least half the planned distance to be included in the championship rankings; there are no special points for shorter races.
+In NASCAR, the end of Stage 2 or half of the race is the basis for scoring.

+Special cases

 Championship decision

 The final result of the championship is usually determined by the sum of the championship points won.
-If the points are the same, there will be tiebreaker in the form of the number of the highest positions in the individual races, e.g. number of victories, number of second places etc.
+If the points are the same, in most series like Formula One, IndyCar, etc, there is a tiebreaker in the form of the number of the highest positions in the individual races, e.g. number of victories, number of second places etc.

 An inverted system was used in Europe before World War II.
 The driver with the fewest points won the championship there.
 The winner got 1 "penalty point", the second-placed driver 2, the third-placed driver 3, all other drivers got 4.
 Drivers who did not finish the race received additional "penalty points", based on the percentage distance they run.

 In some racing series, especially in NASCAR, there is a playoff system.
 After a cutoff race determined at the beginning of the season, the points score is used to qualify for the playoff after that race.
 In the subsequent races, other selection procedures are used to decide the championship, for example a knockout phase in which only a certain number of drivers, determined by points scoring and number of victories, reach the next round.
 In the last race, only the direct placement against the other competing drivers decides the outcome of the championship.